zkendall/LC-Strategy-Generator/README.md

 # Log #
+<b>March 14, 2013:</b>
+Got a functioning tree control with checkboxes for the filters, and got it to successfully use the selected items in my generator.

 <b>March 8, 2013:</b>
 I had two exams this morning, so this afternoon I was finally able to work on this.
 I brought together some changes I started last week regarding how the algorithm processes filters.
 I also got a working version of the progress calculator.